radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-initial-deployment/index.md

 }
 ```

-Note that you don't have to interact with multiple Resource Providers or manage details like connection string injection.

 ## Deploy the application

 Now you are ready to deploy the application for the first time.

-> **Reminder:** At this point, you should already be logged into the az CLI and already have an environment initialized.
+> At this point, you should already be logged into the az CLI and have an environment initialized.

 1. Deploy to your Radius environment via the rad CLI: